Your Rights at Work

 Paid Holidays

 You have the right to take time off work and still get paid.
 If you work full-time, this usually means you get 28 days off a year, including bank holidays.
 If you work part-time, you'll get a smaller amount based on how many days or hours you work.
-You can check exactly how much holiday you’re entitled to by clicking here.
+You can check exactly how much holiday you’re entitled to by visiting the government website.

 Rest Breaks